-Section XXII.
-Project Based Vouchers
+Section XXII Project Based Vouchers

-Lincoln Housing Authority may set aside Section 8 Housing Choice Vouchers for Project- Based Housing assistance according to regulations cited in 24 CFR 983.
+A. Overview: Lincoln Housing Authority may set aside Section 8 Housing Choice Vouchers for Project-Based Housing assistance according to regulations cited in 24 CFR 983.

 The number of vouchers converted to project based housing will be determined based on the housing and service needs within the LHA jurisdiction and the regulations cited in 24 CFR 983.
-Under LHA's current allocation of tenant-based vouchers, the total cumulative number of Moving to Work tenant-based vouchers to be made available for Project-based units will not exceed 80 vouchers .
+Under LHA's current allocation of tenant-based vouchers, the total cumulative number of Moving to Work tenant-based vouchers to be made available for Project-based units will not exceed 80 vouchers.
 If additional project-based VASH voucher allocations are made available, LHA may submit an application for the new project-based VASH voucher allocations up to 75 VASH vouchers.
+LHA will utilize up to 320 project-based vouchers awarded as part of a Rental Assistance Demonstration (RAD) conversion of public housing units or Section 18 disposition conversion to tenant protection vouchers.